Execute tests and analyze results

 If there are existing unit test sessions, you can run or debug some or all tests in a session:

-To run all tests in the session, click Run All Tests on the toolbar or alternatively, choose in the main menu or press Ctrl+T,Y.
+To run all tests in the session, click Run Current Session Control+T, Y on the toolbar or alternatively, choose from the main menu.

-To continuously run selected tests in the session until one of the tests fails, expand the selector at the Run Unit Tests button and choose Run Unit Tests Until Fail.
+To keep automatically starting and running selected tests until one of the tests fails, expand the selector at the Run Unit Tests Control+T, R button and choose Run Unit Tests Until Fail.

-As tests are running in a unit test session, the execution progress is shown in the status bar under the toolbar of the Unit Test Sessions window and the Stop Execution button becomes active.
-You can click this button to abort execution of the tests.
+As tests are running in a unit test session, the execution progress is shown in the status bar under the toolbar of the Unit Test Sessions window and the progress icon is displayed next to the currently executing test.
 You can run multiple unit test sessions simultaneously.
 However, when you debug tests, only one test session can be executed at a time.

 If necessary, you can enable the Track Running Test option on the toolbar.
 If it is on, the selection in the test tree switches automatically to the test that is currently running and the output panel always shows output of the current test during the execution.